DanCouper/ana/README.md

 [**Higher-order Javascript**](http://interglacial.com/hoj/hoj.html).
 Companion piece to *Higher-order Perl*

+### Books - JS

+[**JavaScript Allongé**](https://leanpub.com/javascript-allonge/read) is the boy.
+Reg Braithwaite is pretty good at explaining.

+[**PureScript by Example**](https://leanpub.com/purescript/read).
+Oh look, it's Haskell, but only not, it's JavaScript.
+Note compilation is a [very] slight pain point, otherwise language is v good.
+See also [LiveScript](http://livescript.net/), which maps straight to JS instead of running through a Haskell-based compiler (it is a child of CoffeeScript).

 ### Blogs - JS

 [**Better World by Better Software**](http://bahmutov.calepin.co/) - Gleb Bahmutov's blog - fairly functional JavaScript advice.

 [**Perfection Kills](http://perfectionkills.com) - Juriy "kangax" Zaytsev's JS blog.
 Very well written articles - (this one in particular)[http://perfectionkills.com/exploring-canvas-drawing-techniques/], on canvas drawing techniques.
 Also see his ES6 Compatibility table at http://kangax.github.io/compat-table/es6/.

+[**raganwald.com**](http://raganwald.com/), Reginald Braithwaite's archive of technical (mainly JS, some Ruby) articles.

 ### Repos - JS